 Who would argue that these trends aren’t on target?
 I think it’s more likely that companies face not just one, but several of these challenges, especially large enterprise organizations.

 And, as the paper points out, this concept is already alive in a very simple form.
 “Most employers already contribute to shared talent pools.
 However, they may not realize it because they are looking at talent through the lens of a requisition.
 Every time an employee takes his or her talents from one company to another, the pool has been shared.
 Every time an employee is recruited by a competitor or enters into a bidding war, employers collaborate (albeit unwittingly) within the same pool.”

 What’s needed is for competitors to come together to create a more formal, strategic model that 1) enables companies to easily access the talent they need, and 2) allows talent to go where skills are needed with much less work than changing jobs requires today.
 Once this collaboration occurs in one industry, the concept could catch on quickly in many more.

 Sharing pools of talent among competitors could help minimize talent shortage issues.

 4 Reasons It Could Work

 In a very digestible infographic-like format, ManpowerGroup presents eight reasons this concept works for employers, and another eight reasons why it works for talent.
-Here are a few that resonate for me:
+Here are a few:

 - Search process efficiency – The shared pool streamlines a currently fragmented process, providing talent with a more centralized source for new opportunities.

-- Increased transparency - Candidates want to know where they stand and what the next step is in the process.
+- Increased transparency – Candidates want to know where they stand and what the next step is in the process are.
 The shared talent pool inherently creates a higher level of transparency for candidates.

 A shared talent pool model benefits candidates through increased transparency and search process efficiency.